 How to access non-official translations?

-Do not hesitate to consult the User manual for more information.
+Please consult the User Manual for more information.

 Please note that more than one translation of a particular judgment or decision into a given language may exist.